Evolutionary invasion analysis

-Evolutionary invasion analysis, also known as adaptive dynamics, is a set of mathematical modeling techniques that use differential equations to study the long-term evolution of traits in asexually and sexually reproducing populations.
-It rests on the following three assumptions about mutation and population dynamics:
+Evolutionary invasion analysis is a set of mathematical modeling techniques that use differential equations to study the long-term evolution of traits in asexually and sexually reproducing populations.
+It is a branch of mathematical evolutionary theory that overlaps with evolutionary dynamics and adaptive dynamics.
+All three fields use differential equations and sometimes produce identical results, but different researchers prefer different terms.